mariosolven/programming2/introstructuredprog.md

  It is used to design applications and computer programs, it is based on various techniques including inheritance, abstraction, polymorphism and encapsulation.

- Some examples of object-oriented programming are C++, C#, Java, Perl, Ruby, etc.
+ Some examples of object-oriented programming are *C++, C#, Java, Perl, Ruby... etc.*

 ## Methods of Programming Paradigms